-The Centre Gallery of the Vernon Community Arts Centre is a dedicated space for displaying the artwork of both emerging and established artists of all skill levels.
-These artists are members of the Arts Council of the North Okanagan (ACNO).
-Work is non juried, but must fit the criteria of the changing monthly themes.
-The gallery is open Monday-Thursday 9am-9pm and Friday-Saturday 9am-5pm.
+The Centre Gallery is a dedicated space for displaying the artwork of both emerging and established artists.
+All artists are members of the Arts Council of the North Okanagan.
+Work is not juried, but must fit the criteria of the changing monthly themes.
+If you’re interested in showing and selling your work, look for Artist Calls on the ACNO website.

-For this show our ACNO members were invited to submit mixed media pieces and or three-dimensional works.
-To our delight, members brought in a large selection of mixed media paintings as well as glass work, metal art, clay sculptures, wood carvings and more.
-Stop by and see the show before February 24!
+ACNO members were invited to submit mixed media pieces and or three-dimensional works.
+To our delight, they brought in a large selection of mixed media paintings as well as glass work, metal art, clay sculptures, wood carvings and more.

 November 2019: North Okanagan Federation of Canadian Artists